siddhant-uniyal/tusta-backend-queue-task/README.md

 Clone the repo : git clone

+Install dependencies : npm install

-Run the server : node server.js
+Run the server in the 1st terminal : node server.js

-Run the worker : node worker.js
+Run the worker in the 2nd terminal : node worker.js

 # API Usage